 In 2019, hosted buyer targets set out by Talk2 Media include 16 percent of buyers coming from Europe and 30 percent coming from Asia with the largest portion of that from China.

-On the subject of change and with many people expecting something big from AIME’s new organiser after Reed’s 16 year tenure, Pierce warns that the expo format will not be thrown out the window.
+On the subject of change and with many people expecting something big from AIME’s new organiser after Reed’s 16 year tenure, Pearce warns that the expo format will not be thrown out the window.

 “I suppose that’s the challenge because you want it to be different or fresh but…it works to a point so you don’t want to change everything just because you’re the new kid on the block.